emish89/italiapersonalfinance/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea to Brutal
+about: Suggest an idea to TODO
-title: ''
+title: ""
 labels: enhancement
-assignees: ElianCodes
+assignees: emish89
 ---

 **Is your feature request related to a problem?
 Please describe.**